 Is Living Vicariously Always a Bad Thing?

 I always recommend that you truly live life for yourself and not through other people, but that does not necessarily mean that living vicariously is always a bad thing.
-For example, if you emulate someone because they are an excellent role model and respect them because they deserve your respect, that is just a healthy way to be and will add value to your life as you learn from that person.
+For example, if you emulate someone because they are a great role model and respect them because they deserve respect, that is just a healthy way to be and will add value to your life as you learn from that person.
 However, if you live vicariously through others primarily because you don’t believe in yourself and your abilities or do not have a definite identity and healthy boundaries, that could be a serious problem and something you really need to look into.

 So, I guess the answer depends on why you have chosen to live life vicariously.
 For example, if being with someone that makes you happy enough to live through them vicariously and they are happy, too, then who is to say that is a bad thing?

 Consider living life for yourself and without comparisons to contrived personae in social media.
 You might need time to discover what it means to experience life without references to in social media.
-That is understandable.
+This is understandable.

-At the end of the day, celebrities are regular people and are like us except they might have more money (or might be far deeper in debt—you never know).
+At the end of the day, celebrities are regular people and like us except that they might have more money (or might be far deeper in debt—you never know).
 And guess what?
 They’re not paying your bills or putting money in your pocket.